abhi09v/TCL-Scripting/README.md

-# TCL Workshop: From Introduction to Advanced Scripting Techniques in Design and Synthesis
+# TCL: From Introduction to Advanced Scripting Techniques in Design and Synthesis

 Author: Abhishek Verma